Omchaudhari73/Homograph-attack/README.md

 <h2><b>REMEMBER , THIS IS FOR EDUCATIONAL PURPOSES ONLY !</b></h2><br>

-Demonstration and explanation of IDN homograph attacks — a technique where attackers use lookalike characters to trick users into visiting fake websites.
+ IDN homograph attacks — a technique where attackers use lookalike characters to trick users into visiting fake websites.

 # REQUIREMENT
 1. Install python